Colorectal Cancer is a New Problem for Younger Adults

 Colon Cancer Screenings in Reno, NV

-Go for scheduled screenings and see your doctor right away if you have any GI symptoms that concern you.
+Go for scheduled colon cancer screenings and see your doctor at the Digestive Health Center in Reno, Nevada, right away if you have any GI symptoms that concern you.
 A review published in the World Journal of Gastrointestinal Oncology looked at how complex and long the diagnostic procedure process for colorectal cancer (CRC) can be, with delays caused by multiple referrals and waiting times for tests.

 If you don’t feel your doctor is taking you seriously and/or your symptoms don’t improve, insist on the tests you need to get a proper diagnosis.
 Often, a colonoscopy is the last test a practitioner will order, even though it’s the ‘gold standard’ for colon cancer diagnoses.

 Delays are your enemy.
 Colorectal cancer can be prevented and can even be cured when it is detected early.

 If you’re at risk, early detection means early treatment and prevention, which means a colonoscopy could save your life.
-The expert gastroenterologists at the Digestive Health Center in Reno exceed industry benchmarks for quality and safety, and the medical team is specially trained in endoscopic care.
+The expert gastroenterologists at our Reno endoscopy center exceed industry benchmarks for quality and safety, and the medical team is specially trained in endoscopic care.
 The Digestive Health Center offers the highest quality of care to maximize healthy outcomes.

 GET SCHEDULED TO GET SCREENED FOR COLON CANCER.